ANU Laptop Ensemble (LENS)

 In this course, you’ll learn fundamental skills of music computing, such as digital synthesis, algorithmic composition, and musical interface design through a series of workshops.
 You’ll put these skills to use creating a computer musical instrument, composition, or interactive media work to present in concert at the end of the course.

-This course is open to students in computer science, music, art, and elsewhere the campus.
-You should have a strong interest in making music using computers, willingness to learn new approaches to music and computer programming, and be able to commit to weekly meetings with the group and a concert at the end of the semester.
+This course is open to students in computer science, music, art, and elsewhere at ANU.
+You should have a strong interest in making music using computers, willingness to learn new approaches to music and computer programming, and be able to commit to weekly classes and rehearsals and a concert at the end of the semester.

 - Course Outline, Dates, and Deliverables